COCOON

 COOPERATIVE CYBER PROTECTION FOR MODERN POWER GRIDS

-Finally, COCOON aims to strengthen the resilience of interactions among entities involved in grid stability processes through practical network and system threat mitigation mechanics These mechanisms will be orchestrated by a cross-domain programmable data plane scheme inherent to the CPN, enhancing the resilience of interactions among entities involved stability processes.
+Finally, COCOON aims to strengthen the resilience of interactions among entities involved in grid stability processes through practical network and system threat mitigation mechanisms.
+These mechanisms will be orchestrated by a cross-domain programmable data plane scheme inherent to the CPN, enhancing the resilience of interactions among entities involved in stability processes.